ArlingtonBrooks/ParseLi/README.md

 In tandem with `include`, there is a keyword for `enforce` so that `include`d files can be made to match certain parameters.
 This is especially useful if an `include`d file only applies to certain conditions on the selected input file and any other condition will cause problems.  <br>
 Using `enforce` creates a string type object, so if you intend to enforce a `double`, it must be specified twice: once as a double, and once as an `enforce`.
 The same applies to integers.  <br>
 Example: <br>
->    enforce SomeImportantProperty1 5 #this will not create an integer object
+>    enforce SomeImportantProperty1 5 #this will not create an integer object <br>
 >    enforce SomeImportantProperty2 SomeString

 # FORMATTING TIPS